Logo

 • Select a different user or view mode from the dropdown.
 Salesforce will update the dashboard accordingly.

-You can share the dashboard with your team by managing folder permissions to control access.
+You can share the dashboard with your team by managing the folder permissions to control access.

-NOTE: First, make sure your profile has the “Manage Dynamic Dashboards” permission.
-If you are not allowed to do so, ask your Salesforce admin to allow it before starting.
+NOTE: First, ensure your profile has the “Manage Dynamic Dashboards” permission.
+If you do not have this permission, ask your Salesforce admin to grant it before you begin.

 How Dynamic Dashboards in Salesforce are Beneficial?

-Dynamic dashboards in salesforce are like having a personal assistant who shows you only the information you need.
-Here’s why they are great:
+Dynamic dashboards in Salesforce are like having a personal assistant who shows you only the information you need.
+Here’s why they are valuable:

-• Personalized Views: Each user or member will see only the data relevant to their role.
+• Personalized Views: Each user or member sees only the data relevant to their role.

-• Time Saving: No need to build multiple dashboards for different team members or roles, one for all.
+• Time Saving: No need to build multiple dashboards for different team members or roles; one dashboard works for all.

-• Continuous Working: If your team gets bigger in the future, this type of dashboard still works without extra efforts or work.
+• Continuous Operation: If your team grows in the future, this type of dashboard continues to work without additional effort.

-• Improved Decision Making: With only your real time data, role specific data, you can make decisions more informed and faster.
+• Improved Decision Making: With real-time, role-specific data, you can make more informed and faster decisions.

 Benefits of Dynamic Dashboards Over Static Dashboards